-- 1.41 In the SBPs, Network Rail set out plans for a research and development (R&D) programme for the control period costing £440m.
-We are clear that R&D has an important role to play in enabling a sustainable railway in the control periods beyond CP6. - 1.42 As set out elsewhere in our draft determination13, given the more immediate challenges faced on asset condition in particular, we have said that the R&D fund should be set at a minimum of £100m, and embedded within the industry's governance structure for R&D. This will enable further funds to be targeted at improving asset condition in CP6.
-However, if Network Rail is able to effectively control its financial risks during the control period, and does not use all of its contingency within the Group Portfolio Fund, it would be able to deploy some of this on R&D instead if it considered this appropriate.
+- 1.51 In the SBPs, Network Rail set out plans for a research and development (R&D) programme for the control period costing £440m.
+We are clear that R&D has an important role to play in enabling a sustainable railway in the control periods beyond CP6. - 1.52 As set out elsewhere in our draft determination 15, given the more immediate challenges faced on asset condition in particular, we said in our draft determination that the R&D fund should be set at a minimum of £100m, and embedded within the industry's governance structure for R&D. - 1.53 In its response to our draft determination Network Rail presented a substantially revised and re-focused bid for R&D funds.
+The re-scoped proposal is for £245 million investment, which will be matched with £112 million of third party provision to make a total R&D fund of £357 million.
+Network Rail described a simpler, more effective governance structure for the fund. - 1.54 The largest part of the R&D programme relates to efficient asset management and this contributes to asset sustainability and has benefits in terms of managing safety risks.
+We think that it is reasonable that this is the major focus of R&D activities under the statements of funds available (SoFAs).
+Effective innovation, flowing from targeted R&D, is a means of securing improved asset sustainability, which could reduce future renewals as discussed further in our supplementary document on our review of Network Rail's proposed costs.